jeremyButtler/freezeTB/included-programs.md

 Chapter three: do not underestimate the pixies

+- addAmr: adds an drug resistance mutation to a tbAmr (freezeTB) AMR databse
+  - has some valgrind issues, but should work ok
 - whoToAmr: converts the WHO 2023 catalog to tbAmr format
 - swapDbRef: is a program to switch out references in the reference database.